abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 commentating, fretting, recollecting, recreating, planning, and imagining.
 The Buddha pointed to three particular qualities which are the driving forces behind these processes: craving, conceit, and views—the *papañca dhammas*.
-In the Anattalakkhana Sutta—the Discourse on the Characteristic of Not-Self—he outlined these qualities in very simple terms. *Taṇhā* or craving is defined as *etaṃ* *mama:* *This is mine.
+In the Anattalakkhaṇa Sutta—the Discourse on the Characteristic of Not-Self—he outlined these qualities in very simple terms. *Taṇhā* or craving is defined as *etaṃ* *mama:* *This is mine.
 This belongs to me.
 This is my ladder, my chopping board, my